By Vanda Vadas

 Annabel MacDonald thought she had the perfect marriage; her husband’s continued absence allowed her independence and the freedom to secretly hide and abet the escape of her fugitive clansmen.
 When the husband she’d never met shows up, she must convince him to return to England before he uncovers her many secrets, and perhaps her heart.-->

 Before residing in Australia, Vanda’s birthplace and early childhood years were spent in Papua New Guinea.
 At the age of eleven, a holiday in England sparked an interest in the days of old.
 Castles, ruins and discovering Jane Austen novels inspired a lifelong interest in all things historical, a passion that later kickstarted Vanda’s desire to write historical fiction.
 Her locale and global visits to faraway places inspire her to create fictitious characters and dramas set against authentic and geographical backdrops.
+Her debut novel, The Pirate Lord, was an Amazon #1 Best Seller in Historical Romance.
 The Gold Coast is home to Vanda and her husband, where they enjoy walks along world-renowned beaches or a quiet getaway to the lush hills of the Hinterland.